Q3KC07 Creative Writing MA Postgraduate Taught 2019

-The MA in Creative Writing is an exciting new programme at Durham University.
-Taught by award-winning writers Dr Paul Batchelor and Dr Vidyan Ravinthiran, this is an academically rigorous programme that will develop students’ practical knowledge of writing poetry and prose fiction.
+The MA in Creative Writing is an exciting new course at Durham University.
+Taught by award-winning writers Dr Paul Batchelor, Professor Claire Harman, Dr Kayo Chingonyi, Ms Sophie Collins, and Dr Sam Riviere.
+This is an academically rigorous programme that will develop students’ practical knowledge of writing poetry and prose fiction.
 Students will receive structured support through writing workshops and one-to-one tutorials in order to develop their own ideas.
 Students will also study a broad range of literature from the 20th and 21st centuries, and produce new work in response.

 Creative Writing Poetry OR Creative Writing Prose Fiction

 Each student will take one of these writing-workshop modules.
 In these modules students will write longer pieces within their chosen literary discipline, sharing their work and giving and receiving feedback and suggestions from the module convenor and the other students.
 There are few if any writing exercises.
 Each student can expect to have their work scrutinised closely in a workshop setting several times.
 These modules are assessed via a portfolio of ten pages of poetry plus 2,000-word self-critique, OR a 6,000-word portfolio of prose fiction plus 2,000-word self-critique.